customer7/ncn/src/site/notes/Topics/Angiography, Digital Subtraction.md

 **Left Column: PA Views; Right Column: Lateral Views**
 ![](https://i.imgur.com/y13RvmQ.jpeg)
-In this scenario, the goal was to super-select the <span style="color: palegreen">green</span> branch of the frontal division (<span style="color: black">black</span>) of the [[Topics/Artery, Middle Meningeal\|middle meningeal artery]] (**B**).
+In this scenario, the goal was to super-select the <span style="color: palegreen">green</span> branch of the frontal division (<span style="color: black">black</span>) of the [[Topics/Artery, Recurrent Meningeal\|middle meningeal artery]] (**B**).
 However, challenges arose due to anatomical constraints, including: 1.
 An acute angle at the origin of the target branch observed on PA views; 2.
 Limited diameter of the artery, impeding the manipulation of the microwire tip.
 As a workaround, the <span style="color: red">red</span> branch was intentionally blocked using coils.

 (**A**): The microwire was advanced into the <span style="color: red">red</span> branch.
 (**B**): Illustrative depiction of the arterial branches.